lurchmath/lde/docs/phase2-input-tree.md

 ## `InputStructure` class

- * [ ] Create a subclass of `Structure`, in its own new module, `src/input-structure.litcoffee`.
+ * [x] Create a subclass of `Structure`, in its own new module, `src/input-structure.litcoffee`.
- * [ ] Add documentation explaining what it is and will do (though that documentation can grow with time).
+ * [x] Add documentation explaining what it is and will do (though that documentation can grow with time).
- * [ ] Ensure that the `InputStructure` subclass registers itself with the serialization code, as
+ * [x] Ensure that the `InputStructure` subclass registers itself with the serialization code, as
    [the documentation here](https://github.com/lurchmath/lde/blob/master/src/structure.litcoffee#registering-class-names)
    describes.
 (That is, use a line like
    `className : Structure.addSubclass 'InputStructure', InputStructure` in
    the `InputStructure` class code.)
- * [ ] Rewrite the LDE module so that it no longer takes as input generic `Structure` instances, but specifically `InputStructure` instances.
+ * [x] Rewrite the LDE module so that it no longer takes as input generic `Structure` instances, but specifically `InputStructure` instances.
 All of its methods should be updated to use `InputStructure`s where they currently use `Structure`s.
 This will require importing the `input-structure.litcoffee` module instead of the generic `structure.litcoffee` one.
- * Rename the global `Structure` hierarchy in that file to be `InputTree` rather than `LDEDocument`.
+ * [x] Rename the global `Structure` hierarchy in that file to be `InputTree` rather than `LDEDocument`.
- * [ ] Update all documentation in that file to reflect the changes just made.
+ * [x] Update all documentation in that file to reflect the changes just made.
- * [ ] Create a new unit test file for `InputStructure`s that is extremely basic, just testing to be sure that the symbol `InputStructure` is defined at the global scope and creates things that are instances of the generic `Structure` base class.
- * [ ] Add documentation for that unit test file, following the pattern established in the documentation of other unit test files in this repository.
- * [ ] Update all unit tests of the LDE module to reflect this change to `InputStructure`s.
+ * [x] Update all unit tests of the LDE module to reflect this change to `InputStructure`s.
 This will require importing the `input-structure.litcoffee` module instead of the generic `structure.litcoffeee` one.
+ * [x] Create a new unit test file for `InputStructure`s that is extremely basic, just testing to be sure that the symbol `InputStructure` is defined at the global scope and creates things that are instances of the generic `Structure` base class.
+ * [x] Add documentation for that unit test file, following the pattern established in the documentation of other unit test files in this repository.
  * [ ] Once the unit tests pass, build everything and commit.

 ## Accepting actual instances